-For a quick guide on how to make your local bike rack work for everyone, see the handy graphic below.-->
+Our bike parking infographic provides a quick guide on how to make the best of your local bike parking options!